A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 Commercial Street

 Provincetown's main street is Commercial Street.
-The busseling Commercial Street is full of art galleries, shops, cafes, restaurants, live entertainment and more.
-Commercial Street is one of my favorite streets in the world, it is just so exciting to walk down.
-Make sure you stop at some of the local art galleries, Provincetown has so many amazing artists!
+The bustling street is full of art galleries, electrical shops, cool health cafes, laid back seafood restaurants, and the occasional street performer.
+Make sure you stop at some of the local art galleries (my favorite is the Bowersock Fine Fine Art Gallery), Provincetown has so many amazing artists!

 Some of the best shops on Commercial Street include Shop Therapy, Botanica, Century, and Ball Beachwear.